sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 ## OLED Display
-The RTK mosaic-X5 has a 128x64 pixel OLED display, controlled by the ESP32 via I<sup>2</sup>C. After some initial diagnostic messages, the display will show position, time and other data from the mosaic-X5 NMEA **GGA** message, plus the Ethernet / WiFi IP address.
+The RTK mosaic-T has a 128x64 pixel OLED display, controlled by the ESP32 via I<sup>2</sup>C. After some initial diagnostic messages, the display will show position, time and other data from the mosaic-T **PVTGeodetic**, **ReceiverTime** and **IPStatus** SBF blocks.

 <figure markdown>
 [![LEDs](./assets/img/hookup_guide/OLED3.png){ width="750" }](./assets/img/hookup_guide/OLED3.png "Click to enlarge")
 <figcaption markdown>
-The OLED display on the RTK mosaic-X5.
+The OLED display on the RTK mosaic-T.
 </figcaption>
 </figure>

-* **Time:** - Universal Time Coordinate (UTC) in `HHMMSS.SS` format
-	* Note: the display is updated approximately every 2 seconds.
-The time shown may not be precise.
-* **Lat:** - Latitude in `DDMM.MMMMMMM` `N`/`S` format (this is the format used by the GGA message)
-* **Long:** - Longitude in `DDDMM.MMMMMMM` `E`/`W` format (this is the format used by the GGA message)
-* **Fix:** - the GNSS fix type
-* **Sat:** - the number of satellites used in the navigation solution
-	* Note: this is not the same as "Satellites In View"
-* **HDOP:** - Horizontal Dilution Of Precision
-	* Note: this is a dimensionless number indicating the horizontal position accuracy
-* **Alt:** - the Altitude in meters
-	* Note: this is the altitude above Mean Sea Level, not Geoid
-* **IP:** - the mosaic-X5 IP address, obtained via Ethernet or WiFi
-	* The X5's internal configuration page can be viewed at this address
+* **IP**    : nnn.nnn.nnn.nnn from IPStatus IPAddress
+* **Time**  : YYYY/MM/DD HH:MM:SS from ReceiverTime
+* **Lat**   : Latitude from PVTGeodetic (Degrees)
+* **Long**  : Longitude from PVTGeodetic (Degrees)
+* **Sys**   : TimeSystem from ReceiverTime
+	* GPS, Galileo, GLONASS, BeiDou, QZSS, Fugro
+* **Error** : Error from PVTGeodetic
+	* None, Measurements, Ephemerides, DOP, Residuals, Convergence, Outliers, Export, Differential, Base, Ambiguities
+* **Fine**  : FINETIME from ReceiverTime
+	* False, True
+* **Bias**  : RxClkBias from PVTGeodetic (ms/us/ns)

 ??? example "Example Data"
-	Below, is an example data set recorded on the RTK mosaic-X5 at SparkFun HQ; where the antenna was located on the roof of the building.
+	Below, is an example data set recorded on the RTK mosaic-T at SparkFun HQ; where the antenna was located on the roof of the building.
 The antenna was above the loading dock, just about where it is displayed on the map.
 The table, below, is an example of how to convert the information on the display into the time and coordinate values.

 	<div class="grid">